 1. Upload the My Student Data File or pull from NSLDS.ed.gov

-Now that the file has been uploaded the additional information saved for the contact will appear along the left hand side as with the old loan pulling system.
+Now that the file has been uploaded the additional information saved for the contact will appear along the left-hand side as with the old loan pulling system.
 Once you have confirmed the information is correct, click the "Calculate" button.
-You can also change the information here and re-calculate the estimates based on changes you've made to the data.
+You can also change the information here and re-calculate the estimates based on the changes you've made to the data.

 3. Plan Display